syncsynchalt/tincan-tls/README.md

 ### Dependencies

-The crypto library has no dependencies other than crypto/rand.
+This library has no dependencies other than `crypto/rand`.

 ### Algorithms